 Cleaning the Condenser Coils & Fan

 - Step 1.
 Remove items from fridge/freezer – Before you get started, remove all the perishable items from the unit.
 Place them into another unit or cooler to keep them from spoiling.

 - Step 2.
 Shut off power to unit – Unplug the machine or power it down from the circuit breaker.

 - Step 3.
-Locate the condenser coil and fan – Some models have coils in the front on the bottom or top of the unit.
+Locate the condenser coil and fan – Some models have coils in the front on the bottom or at the top of the unit.
 Older units may have coils across the back of the unit.
 Check the owner’s manual for more information.

 - Step 4.
 Remove the cover or grate – Most units have a grate covering the condenser coils.
 Remove it to access the coils.
 The grate may snap on and off easily, or it could be held in by screws.

 - Step 5.
 Brush off dust or stuck-on debris – Using a stiff brush, gently clean the coils and fan.
 Carefully brush so you don’t damage the coils.

 - Step 6.
 Vacuum the coils and surrounding area – Use a vacuum cleaner to remove any dust on or near the coils.
-As you did with your brush, make sure to do vacuum carefully to avoid damaging the coils.
+As you did with your brush, make sure to vacuum carefully to avoid damaging the coils.

 - Step 7.
 Clean off grease (if necessary) – Allowing grease to accumulate could damage the coils.
-Whenever there is a large buildup of stuck-on grease, use an OEM degreaser to remove it.
+Whenever there is a large buildup of stuck-on grease, use an OEM-recommended degreaser to remove it.
 Consult your owner’s manual for proper degreasing instructions and recommended cleaners.

 - Step 8.
 Straighten any bent fins (if necessary) – If any of the condenser fan fins are bent, use a fin straightener to correct them.